-- Now add honey, water, active dough starter into it.
+- Now add honey, water, and an active dough starter into it.
 Mix the ingredients well to make a fine dough.

-- Now fold the dough in the form of a smooth dough ball.
+- Now fold the dough into the form of a smooth dough ball.
 No need to knead it as in the case of regular bread dough.

 - Cover the mixing bowl using a damp cloth and set the bowl aside at room temperature for 3 – 5 hours.

 - Now take a Benetton bread-proofing basket.
 Dust the basket with the flour or line it with a cloth and transfer the dough into it.

 - Cover the Benetton basket with a damp towel.